Innovation-Information-Initiative/Open-Innovation-Dataset-Index/datasets/american_business_cycle.md

 ---
+contributors:
+- Robert J. Gordon
-contributors: Robert J. Gordon, Nathan S. Balke
+- Nathan S. Balke
 cost: None
 description: 'Presented here are the tables of quarterly data from Appendix B of "The American Business Cycle: Continuity and Change" Edited by Robert J. Gordon.
 National